jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 	}
 }

+// Create map for cost / destinations.
+Search for costs faster...
+// Time complexity is O("Number of CostInfo in CostList")
+// break: Stop after seeing all costs related to the node since
+// costs are sorted by origin
-var cost int64 = 0
+var costMap = make(map[networkAwareUtil.CostKey]int64)
-// calculate accumulated shortest path, network weighs available in the NetworkTopology CRD for _, podAllocated := range appGroup.Status.PodsScheduled { // For each pod already allocated
-	for _, dependencyName := range dependencyList { // For each pod dependency
+seen := false
-		if podAllocated.Name == dependencyName { // If the pod allocated is an established dependency for _, w := range networkTopology.Status.Weights { // Check the weights List
+for _, w := range networkTopology.Status.Weights { // Check the weights List
 	if w.AlgorithmName == pl.algorithm { // If its the Preferred algorithm
 		for _, c := range w.CostList { // For each costInfo in CostList
-					    if c.Origin == nodeName && c.Destination == podAllocated.Hostname { // Find the Cost for the hostname allocating the pod
+			if c.Origin == nodeName { // Save costs only for the given Node
+				seen = true
-					        cost += c.Cost // Add the cost to the sum }
+				costMap[networkAwareUtil.CostKey{ // Add the cost to the map
+					Origin:      c.Origin,
+					Destination: c.Destination}] = c.Cost
+			} else if seen == true { // Costs are sorted by origin, thus stop here break
 			}
 		}
 	}
+}

+var cost int64 = 0
+// calculate accumulated shortest path for _, podAllocated := range appGroup.Status.PodsScheduled {    // For each pod already allocated
+	for _, dependencyName := range dependencyList {             // For each pod dependency
+		if podAllocated.Name == dependencyName {                // If the pod allocated is an established dependency value, ok := costMap[networkAwareUtil.CostKey{      // Retrieve the cost from the map (origin: nodeName, destination: pod hostname)
+				Origin:      nodeName,                          // Time Complexity: O(1)
+				Destination: podAllocated.Hostname,
+			}]
+			if ok {
+				cost += value                                   // Add the cost to the sum }
 		}
 	}